Step by Step Instructions:

 Pre-Wash your fabric.
 Use HOT water and 1/4 cup Synthrapol or Dharma Professional Textile Detergent (PTD) per machine load.
 This will remove any dirt, grease, or other gunk.
 Use Enzyme detergents to remove starch.
 Fabrics treated with permanent press, conditioners, sizing or water proofing, etc are not recommended.
 This is a very important step.
 Pre-washing really can make all the difference.
 We even recommend always pre-washing so called PFD (Prepared For Dyeing) fabrics, as you never know "where they've been".
 Even fingerprints can cause blotchy dyeing.
 Be sure the fabric is wet.

 Dissolve your dye.
 Paste up the Fiber Reactive Dye with some warm water, smashing it with a spoon, like making gravy.
 Next, add about a cup of warm water (more if you are dissolving lots of dye, like with black) to the dye paste to make a well dissolved slurry.
-Finally, add to the tub and stir to mix evenly. (for dye measurements click here)
+Finally, add to the tub or bucket and stir to mix evenly. (for dye measurements click here)

 Note: Some colors can be harder to dissolve than others, especially some reds (including mixes with red in them, like purples, blacks, browns, etc.), as well as some of the darker yellows.
 Use approx. 1 TBS of Urea dissolved in 1 cup warm water to make your dye slurry as above.
 Urea is an excellent dissolving agent.
 To prevent "freckles" of undissolved red, you can even use some thin fabric like 5 or 8mm Habotai silk or something comparable in a funnel over your dye bath and filter your well thinned and dissolved dye.
 Re-paste up any dye caught in the filter so you don't end up skewing the final color.